MrPREDDY18/RecipeApp/README.md

 ## Usage
 Navigate through RecipeApp effortlessly using the menu options and their corresponding numbers.
 Each option caters to specific actions, facilitating seamless interaction with the application.

-Follow the on-screen prompts to interact with the application:
+Follow the on-screen prompts using number's 1-6 to interact with the application:
-- Enter recipe details.
+-1.
+Enter recipe details.
-- Display recipes.
+-2.
+Display recipes.
-- Scale recipes.
+-3.
+Scale recipes.
-- Reset quantities.
+-4.
+Reset quantities.
-- Clear all data.
+-5.
+Clear all data.
-- Exit
+-6.
+Exit

 Enter recipe details: This option prompts you to input the necessary information for a recipe, including its name, ingredients (quantity and unit), and preparation steps.
 Simply follow the on-screen prompts to populate the recipe details.